netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 - Label Value: A 20-bit field that carries the actual value of the MPLS Label.
 - TTL: An eight-bit field that is used to encode a time-to-live value.

-The augmented ACL structure ({{enh-acl}}) allows an operator to configure ACLs that match based upon the following data nodes:
+The augmented ACL structure ({{enh-acl-tree}}) allows an operator to configure ACLs that match based upon the following data nodes:

 * "traffic-class"
 * "label-position" (e.g., top, bottom)